judexzhu/knowledgebase/Software:-FreeIPA.md

 Add more privileges for privileged users + administrators, e.g. group administration.
 Privileges can be searched with `ipa privilege-find KEYWORD`
 ```
-ipa role-add-privilege --privileges="Group Administrators" siteadmin
+ipa role-add-privilege --privileges="Group Administrators" AdminUsers
-ipa role-add-privilege --privileges="Password Policy Administrator" siteadmin
+ipa role-add-privilege --privileges="Password Policy Administrator" AdminUsers
-ipa role-add-privilege --privileges="User Administrators" siteadmin
+ipa role-add-privilege --privileges="User Administrators" AdminUsers
 ```

-Verify restriction on `admins` usergroup by logging in as a test member of the `siteadmins` group
+Verify restriction on `admins` usergroup by logging in as a test member of the `AdminUsers` group
 ```
 [root@ipa ~]# kinit ggazoo
 Password for ggazoo@BEDROCK.NET: